Fondation-Azarus/Scp049rework/README.md

 ## Description
 **This plug-in has a lot of configs, make sure to take a look.**
+*There is currently no available way to detect a natural revive, therefore some configs are temporarely hidden until this is fixed in the next Synapse update probably.*
 With this plug-in you can :
 - [x] Change the speed of SCP-049.
 - [x] Change his health and max health.